Logo Green

 For eight years she held the position of Director of Counseling and Advocacy at the DC Rape Crisis Center, where she directed the Center’s counseling program; provided individual and group counseling; and supervised all clinical staff and graduate social work students.
 Prior to her employment with the Center Ms. Molina; served as “Lifeline for Kids” Project Coordinator for the Center for Adoption Support and Education, Inc.; she worked as an Adoptions/Subsidy Social Worker for the Child and Family Services Agency, in Washington, DC; and served as Clinical Director at Sanctuary for Families, Inc., a domestic violence organization in New York City.

-Her new book, Running Through Darkness: Memoir of a Spiritual Warrior serves as healing manual, guiding reader to move from trauma to triumph, and reclaim our divine birthright to be whole, happy, joyous and free!
+Her new book, Running Through Darkness: Memoir of a Spiritual Warrior, “From Trauma to Triumph” – serves as a healing manual, guiding readers to move from trauma to triumph, and reclaim their divine birthright to be whole, happy, joyous and free!

-Jordan, is my 9 lbs beige/tan Yorkie-Poo.
-He came to my life 8 years ago and it was love at first sight.
+Jordan, is my12 pounds and 12 years old beige/tan Yorkie-Poo.
+He came to my life 12 years ago and it was love at first sight.
 So sweet, tender and in need of gentle loving care.
-Just like me he loves launching, going for walks and bathing in the sun.
+Just like me he loves lounging, going for walks and bathing in the sun.
 When I need to feel love or love, he is the perfect living being, always ready to cuddle and express excitement about being with me.
-Now, if i can un-teach him how to fetch, all would be perfect between Jordan and I. Jordan has an obsessive personality, tends to be a bully at times, and is very persistent, especially when it comes to fetching.
+Now, if I can un-teach him how to fetch, all would be perfect between Jordan and I. Jordan has an obsessive personality, tends to be a bully at times, and is very persistent, especially when it comes to fetching.
 Good for him, I am a Therapist.
+Until Duke came into the the family, my 65 pound mixed breed – puppy, now 4 years old – recused from Puerto Rican, Jordan was just Jordan, now he is King Jordan.
+Although he loves his dog sibling, he does not fail to prove he is the King.

 Warning: Be careful what you teach your dog!